tbonnair/academic-online-cv/content/publication/cosmic-web-environments-identification-characterisation-and-quantification-of-cosmological-information/index.md

 ---
-abstract: <p align="justify">The late-time matter distribution depicts a complex pattern commonly called the cosmic web.
+abstract: The late-time matter distribution depicts a complex pattern commonly called the cosmic web.
 In this picture, the spatial arrangement of matter is that of dense anchors, the nodes, linked together by elongated bridges of matter, the filaments, found at the intersection of thin mildly-dense walls,